-- (1) In a prescribed proceeding, the prosecutor may apply to a judge for an order directing - (a) that the whole of an affected child's evidence (including cross-examination and re-examination) be - (i) taken at a special hearing and audio visually recorded; and - (ii) presented to the court in the form of that audio visual recording; and - (b) that the affected child not be present at the trial. - (2) The defendant is to be served with a copy of, and is entitled to be heard on, an application under subsection (1).
+- (1) In a prescribed proceeding or a specified proceeding, the prosecutor may apply to a judge for an order directing - (a) that the whole of an affected person's evidence (including cross-examination and re-examination) be - (i) taken at a special hearing and audio visually recorded; and - (ii) presented to the court in the form of that audio visual recording; and - (b) that the affected person not be present at the trial. - (2) The defendant is to be served with a copy of, and is entitled to be heard on, an application under subsection (1).

 6A.
-Special hearing to take and record child's evidence in full
+Special hearing to take and record affected person's evidence in full

-A judge who hears an application under section 6(1)(a), or on his or her own motion, may make such orders as the judge thinks fit, including ordering a special hearing to take and record a child's evidence in full.
+A judge who hears an application under section 6(1)(a), or on his or her own motion, may make such orders as the judge thinks fit, including ordering a special hearing to take and record an affected person's evidence in full.

 6B.
-Evidence of affected child by audio visual link
+Evidence of affected child or prescribed witness by audio visual link

-(1) Except where an order under section 7 is in force, the evidence of an affected child in a prescribed proceeding, including evidence given at a special hearing, is to be given by audio visual link.
+- (1) Except where an order under section 7 is in force, the evidence of an affected child or a prescribed witness in a prescribed proceeding or a specified proceeding, including evidence given at a special hearing, is to be given by audio visual link. - (2) While an affected child or a prescribed witness is giving evidence by audio visual link, only the following persons may be present in the room with the child or witness: - (a) a person approved under section 4; - (b) one person employed at the court in which the proceedings are being conducted; - (c) in the case of a prescribed witness, a witness intermediary.

-- (2) While an affected child is giving evidence by audio visual link, only the following persons may be present in the room with the child: - (a) a person approved under section 4; - (b) one person employed at the court in which the proceedings are being conducted.
+7. Affected child or prescribed witness may give oral evidence in court

-7. Affected child may give oral evidence in court
+- (1) In a prescribed proceeding or a specified proceeding, the prosecutor may apply to a judge of the court hearing the proceeding for an order that section 6B does not apply to the proceeding. - (2) On receipt of an application, the judge may make an order declaring that section 6B does not apply to the proceeding if satisfied that the affected child or prescribed witness is able and

-- (1) In a prescribed proceeding, the prosecutor may apply to a judge of the court hearing the proceeding for an order that section 6B does not apply to the proceeding. - (2) On receipt of an application, the judge may make an order declaring that section 6B does not apply to the proceeding if satisfied that the affected child is able and wishes to give evidence in the presence of the defendant in the courtroom. - (3) A judge of the court hearing a prescribed proceeding may, on the application of the prosecutor or on his or her own motion, vary or revoke an order made under subsection (2).
+- wishes to give evidence in the presence of the defendant in the courtroom. - (3) A judge of the court hearing a prescribed proceeding or a specified proceeding may, on the application of the prosecutor or on his or her own motion, vary or revoke an order made under subsection (2).